History of Cambodia: Modern Cambodia (1993–present)

 The parties represented in the 120-member assembly proceeded to draft and approve a new constitution, which was promulgated 24 September 1993.
-It established a multiparty liberal democracy in the framework of a constitutional monarchy, with the former Prince Sihanouk elevated to King.
+It established a multiparty democracy in the framework of a constitutional monarchy, with the former Prince Sihanouk elevated to King.
 Prince Ranariddh and Hun Sen became First and Second Prime Ministers, respectively, in the Royal Cambodian Government (RGC).
-The constitution provides for a wide range of internationally recognised human rights.

 Hun Sen and his government have seen much controversy.
 Hun Sen was a former Khmer Rouge commander who was originally installed by the Vietnamese and, after the Vietnamese left the country, maintains his strong man position by violence and oppression when deemed necessary.
 In 1997, fearing the growing power of his co-Prime Minister, Prince Norodom Ranariddh, Hun launched a coup, using the army to purge Ranariddh and his supporters.
 Ranariddh was ousted and fled to Paris while other opponents of Hun Sen were arrested, tortured and some summarily executed.

 On 4 October 2004, the Cambodian National Assembly ratified an agreement with the United Nations on the establishment of a tribunal to try senior leaders responsible for the atrocities committed by the Khmer Rouge.
 International donor countries have pledged a US$43 Million share of the three-year tribunal budget as Cambodia contributes US$13.3 Million.
 The tribunal has sentenced several senior Khmer Rouge leaders since 2008.

 Cambodia is still infested with countless land mines, indiscriminately planted by all warring parties during the decades of war and upheaval.

 The Cambodia National Rescue Party was dissolved ahead of the 2018 Cambodian general election and the ruling Cambodian People's Party also enacted tighter curbs on mass media.
 The CPP won every seat in the National Assembly without a major opposition, effectively solidifying de facto one-party rule in the country.

-Cambodia’s longtime Prime Minister Hun Sen, one of the world’s longest-serving leaders, has a very firm grip on power.
+Cambodia's longtime Prime Minister Hun Sen, one of the world's longest-serving leaders, has a very firm grip on power.
 He has been accused of the crackdown on opponents and critics.
-His Cambodian People’s Party (CPP) has been in power since 1979.
-In December 2021, Prime Minister Hun Sen announced his support for his son Hun Manet to succeed him after the next election, which is expected to take place in 2023.
+His Cambodian People's Party (CPP) has been in power since 1979.
+In December 2021, Prime Minister Hun Sen announced his support for his son Hun Manet to succeed him after the next election, which took place in 2023.

+In July 2023 election, the ruling Cambodian People's Party (CPP) easily won by a landslide in a flawed election, after disqualification of Cambodia's most important opposition, Candlelight Party.
+On 22 August 2023, Hun Manet was sworn in as the new Cambodian prime minister.